Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 Airfoil itself is not able to gather metadata or provide remote control of web-based audio.
 However, it is possible to get an enhanced experience while playing audio from supported sites using BeardedSpice.

 The free BeardedSpice application can run in the background to control web-based media players.
-If it's running when you select a supported browser (Safari, Chrome, or Vivaldi) as your source, Airfoil will communicate with BeardedSpice to provide metadata and remote control of the audio in the browser.
+If it's running when you select a supported browser (Safari or Chrome) as your source, Airfoil will communicate with BeardedSpice to provide metadata and remote control of the audio in the browser.

 For more details, and a list of supported websites, see the BeardedSpice page.